microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/02-multi-session-Hostpools-solution.md

 ![Create Image](../Images/02-Create_Image_2.png)

 - Share image to Azure compute gallery: Yes, share it to a gallery as a VM image version
-- Target Azure compute gallery: Select create new
+- Target Azure compute gallery: Select create new, insert a name: AVD_multisession_Image_gallery
 - Operating system state: Generalized: VMs created from this image require hostname, admin user, and other VM related setup to be completed on first boot